Thermal Operations in general are not memoryless: Arbitrary energy change cycle.

-Similarly, as before we can do path shrinking, which now will be not only removing $\ONE$'s but also removing pairs of $S$'s, because swap is an involution.
+Similarly as before, we may apply the \emph{Path Shrinking} procedure, which now consists not only in removing $\ONE$ operations, but also in eliminating pairs of $S$ operations, since the swap is an involution.

-So we consider paths, where $X_i$ are either $G$ or $S$.
-An example of a path is depicted in Fig.\ \ref{fig:path-swaps}.
+Hence, we may restrict attention to paths for which each $X_i$ is either $G$ or $S$.
+An example of such a path is depicted in Fig.~\ref{fig:path-swaps}.

 As before, the path can be represented by a polygonal curve.
-Again, $E_i$ means that there is horizontal part, $G$ means that there is vertical part ending up at a Gibbs curve, and $S$ means \textit{reflection} about point $1/2$.
-This last element can only appear, when also Gibbs curve is at this point, i.e., when energy of upper level is $0$.
+Again, $\Delta E_i$ means that there is a horizontal part, $G$ means that there is a vertical part ending up at a Gibbs curve, and $S$ means \textit{reflection} about point $1/2$.
+This last element can only appear when also Gibbs curve is at this point, i.e., when the energy of the upper level is $0$.